songyy0415/epsilon/poincare_junior/README.md

 ## Interruption

-Checkpoints outside of a expression/layout edition are easily maintained thanks to Frozen expressions.
+Checkpoints outside of a tree edition are easily maintained thanks to Cached trees.
 We can also easily add Checkpoints in the sandbox but I'm not even sure this will be necessary.

 ## QUESTIONS